Structured Data Clear Signing Format

 - Defined in EIP-712

-- The schema is extracted from the message itself, from the
+- The schema is extracted from the type string representation carried in the

-key. - An EIP-712 message is self-contained, the signature is applied to the hashed message itself.
+display.formatsmessage fragments. - An EIP-712 message is self-contained, the signature is applied to the hashed message itself following EIP-712 specification.

 Formats are dependent on and defined for the underlying types on the structured data.
 The Reference section covers formats and types supported by this current version of the specification.